Mother of 2 identified as victim in Southwest flight emergency

 "I just remember holding my husband's hand, and we just prayed and prayed and prayed," said passenger Amanda Bourman, of New York.
 "And the thoughts that were going through my head, of course, were about my daughters, just wanting to see them again and give them a big hug so they wouldn't grow up without parents."

-National Transportation Safety Board chairman Robert Sumwalt said one person died.
-He gave no details, but the woman who nearly got sucked out was the only one seriously injured and was taken off the plane by emergency workers.
-It was the first passenger fatality in an accident involving a U.S. airline since 2009.
+National Transportation Safety Board chairman Robert Sumwalt says this was the first passenger fatality in an accident involving a U.S. airline since 2009.

 The NTSB sent a team of investigators.
 Sumwalt said the engine will be taken apart and examined to understand what caused the failure.
 Photos of the plane on the tarmac showed a missing window and a chunk gone from the left engine, including part of its cover.